Sugut/royal-vet-clinic-backend/README.md

 For this project, you must:

 - Use Active Record to interact with a database.
-- Have at least two models with a one-to-many relationship.
+- Have at least three models with a one-to-many relationship.
 - At a minimum, set up the following API routes in Sinatra:
   - create and read actions for both models
   - full CRUD capability for one of the models